Winter Gifts

 A crowd of young folks formed on the sidewalk in front of the theater, many of them waiting on parents to come pick them up.
 Charley and Buster lingered and milled about as always, that being a last minute chance to socialize and maybe, just maybe, talk to a girl.

 Looking up at the Christmas lights, Buster asked Charley the 60-dollar question.
 “God, Charley, I don’t get it.
-Why do girls seem to like Corn-fed, and how does he keep from gettin’ his ugly face slapped off?”
+Why do girls put up with Corn-fed, and how does he keep from gettin’ his ugly face slapped off?”

-Shrugging his shoulders, Charley told him, “Heck, I don’t know.
+Charley shrugged his shoulders.
+“Heck, I don’t know.
 I can’t figure it out.”

 “Nope.
 It sure don’t seem like it.”

-Once more, Corn-fed popped up in front of Charley and Buster, winked at them and said, “Hey fellas---watch this.
+Corn-fed popped up in front of Charley and Buster, winked at them and said, “Hey fellas, watch this.
 This is gonna be real funny!”

-Dotty Jasper stood nearby, and Charley and Buster looked on as Corn-fed made a bee-line for her.
-Their natural urge was to say Wait…don’t do it, but something held their tongues.
-Perhaps, they quickly realized, the possibility existed of them seeing something good.
-Something really good, in fact.
+Dotty Jasper stood nearby and Charley and Buster looked on as Corn-fed made a bee-line for her.
+Their natural urge was to say Wait, don’t do it, but something held their tongues.

 Bouncing up to her with all the confidence in the world, Corn-fed began springing his joke du jour on Dotty.
-As soon as he pointed at her large breasts, her teeth clinched, and when he asked if she wore a camel sweater, she doubled her fist and summarily planted it right square on his big nose.
+As soon as he pointed at her large breasts, her teeth clinched, and when he asked if she wore a camel sweater, she doubled up her fist and socked him right square on the nose.

-“Ow, ow, ow,” cried Corn-fed, hopping about and holding his flattened schnoz.
+“Ow, ow, ow,” cried Corn-fed, as he hopped about, holding his flattened-out schnoz.

 Everyone in front of the theater laughed, and some even applauded.

-Buster heard a voice behind him say, "Thanks, Dotty--that was great!"
+Buster heard a voice behind him say, "Hey, Dotty, that was great!"
 He turned around to see who it was, and there stood Shirley Kautz with a huge smile on her face.

 Unknown forces caused Buster and Shirley to gravitate toward one another.
-Being so close and somehow feeling it was safe, Buster said, “Hey, Shirley--these Christmas lights sure are purdy, ain’t they?”
+Being so close and somehow feeling it was safe to speak to her, Buster said, “Hey, Shirley, these Christmas lights sure are purdy, ain’t they?”

-Shirley looked at Buster, smiled, and replied, “Yeah, they look real nice.
+Shirley looked at Buster and smiled.
+“Yeah, they look real nice.
 I’ve already got the Christmas spirit, but seein’ these decorations makes me feel even more Christmas-ee.”

 “Yeah, me too.”